Community Grants Program 2025-26

 How are any conflict of interests managed?

-Any intellectual property or actual property / items created through the program will remain the property of the group or individual and not Responsible Wood.
+- Any intellectual property or actual property / items created through the program will remain the property of the group or individual and not Responsible Wood.
 Responsible Wood will reserve the right to promote the project and market any project outcomes.
+Any promotion of the project must acknowledge Responsible Wood and the certified forest grower or chain of custody certificate holder.